-Council has an annual grants program that provides financial support for not-for-profit organisations, groups and in some instances schools to undertake events, community and environmental projects across three categories:
+Council has an annual grants program that provides financial support for not-for-profit organisations, groups and in some instances schools to undertake events, community and environmental projects across the following categories:

 Our funding programs cover a wide range of events, activities, services and projects that benefit our community and meet aspects of our Community Strategic Plan.
 To support your application further, you may also like to refer to Council's Disability and Inclusion Action Plan 2021-2025 and The City of Canada Bay's Social Issues Paper.

-Before applying for funding, you must read the City of Canada Bay Community Grants Guidelines 2025.
+Before applying for funding, you must read the City of Canada Bay Community Grants Program Guidelines 2026.

-Applications for this year's round of Community Grants have now closed.
+Applications for this year's round of Community Grants are open from Friday, 5 December 2025 to Monday, 23 February 2026.

 The Community Project Grants provide support for local not-for-profit organisations and projects that benefit City of Canada Bay residents.
 The grant priority outcomes are: